Enterprises are prioritizing customer experience initiatives, Rackspace says

 Beyond customer experience, application modernization, and future plans, respondents also answered questions about how well they believe their managers and executives understand key technologies.
 The findings revealed that while about half of CEOs (49%) and most CIOs and CTOs recognized the benefit of modernizing applications, awareness is much lower among other C-suite executives, like CFOs and COOs.

-While a vast majority of respondents (88%) believe executives recognize the bottom-line benefits of applications, this applied mostly to CEOs, CIOs, and CTOs, with a noticeable drop-off across the rest of the C-suite.
+While a vast majority of respondents (88%) believe executives recognize the bottom-line benefits of applications, this awareness applied mostly to CEOs, CIOs, and CTOs, with a noticeable drop-off across the rest of the C-suite.

 According to the survey, about half of CEOs were particularly aware of the strategic importance of applications, along with CIOs (55%) and CTOs (53%), but only 22% of CMOs, 23% of COOs, 34% of CFOs, and 6% of CROs knew about the benefits apps offer their company’s business.
 But there are signs awareness is increasing: 90% of respondents reported that senior management has a better understanding of the benefits of applications in their business than they did just five years ago.